florishafkenscheid/factorio-benchmarks/benchmarks/inserter-clocking-methods/README.md

   - fully beaconed
   - 16 legendary furnaces (8 smelting iron, 8 smelting steel)
   - 24 legendary stack inserters per module
-- each test file contains 128 copies of the base module with different inserter control strategies
+- each test file contains 512 copies of the base module with different inserter control strategies
 - camera and player model is in the same location for each file
-- each run is executed for 10,000 tics at 100x speed
+- each run is executed for 2000 ticks at 64x speed
 - blueprints used: [blueprints](./blueprints.txt)

 Why was this chosen as the candidate?